Types of speech sounds, and how to support them in class

 We make speech sounds in a few different places in our mouth and throat.

-Lip sounds- these sounds are made by using the lips in some sort of way.
+Lip sounds- these types of speech sounds are made by using the lips in some sort of way.
 P, B and M are made with both lips pressed together, W is made with lips rounded and F and V are made with the bottom lip tucked under the top front teeth.

 Alveolar sounds- this refers to the hard palatal ridge just behind your top teeth.
 Here we make the T, D, N, S, Z, L, SH, CH, J. These are also referred to as front sounds.

-Back sounds- sounds made towards the back of the mouth include K, G, NG.
+Back sounds- other types of speech sounds are made towards the back of the mouth include K, G, NG.
 There are some other sounds made here in other languages, for example the Spanish ‘j’, Greek Ɣ and German ‘ch’.

-Glide sounds- these are made when articulators move, R, L, W, Y.
+Glide sounds- these speech sounds are made when articulators move, R, L, W, Y.

 Some of the sounds that we produce are made when the airflow is stopped and then released.
 Think of the ‘p’ sound.
 We produce this sound by pressing our lips together and letting air come out of our lungs but stopping it with our closed lips.
 Then we release the lips and the ‘puh’ sound is made.

 The same thing happens for the ‘t’ sound, except this time we use the tongue tip on the ridge behind the teeth (the alveolar ridge) to stop the air flow and then release to make the ‘tuh’ sound.
-Try it.
+Try it and think about your tongue when you're making this sound.

 The technical term for these ‘stoppy sounds’ is plosive.
 Stop sounds used in English are P, B, T, D, K, G.